-- Other Parts of the City of Ryde Development Control Plan 2010, including but not limited to: - Part 3.3 Dwelling Houses and Dual Occupancy Attached, 3.4 Residential Flat Buildings and Multi Dwelling Housing [not within the Low Density Residential zone] and 3.5 Multi Dwelling Housing [within the Low Density Residential zone] in chapter 3.0 Development Types, all parts in chapter 4.0 Urban Centres, and all parts in chapter 5 Special Areas with respect to local area character; and - Part 7.1 Energy Smart, Water Wise; Part 7.2 Waste Minimisation and Management; and Part 9.3 Parking. - [DRAFT] City of Ryde Enforcement Policy Boarding Houses.
+- Other Parts of the City of Ryde Development Control Plan 2014, including but not limited to: - Part 3.3 Dwelling Houses and Dual Occupancy (Attached), 3.4 Multi Dwelling Housing [for Low Density Residential zone] in 3.0 Development Types, - all parts in 4.0 Urban Centres, and - all parts in 5.0 Special Areas with respect to local area character; and - Part 7.1 Energy Smart, Water Wise; Part 7.2 Waste Minimisation and Management; and Part 9.3 Parking Controls. - City of Ryde Enforcement Policy Boarding Houses.

-Where boarding house development is associated with residential flat building design, the provisions of State Environmental Planning Policy No. 65 Residential Flat Development (SEPP No. 65) are also relevant.
+Where boarding house development is associated with residential flat building design, the provisions of State Environmental Planning Policy No. 65 Residential Flat Development (SEPP 65) are also relevant.